xonsh/xonsh/news/indir.rst

 **Fixed:**

-* indir returns to original repository if exception is raised
+* If exception is raised in indir context manager, return to original directory

 **Security:** None